-Eventually I came to ignore these feeling and perceptions because they weren’t connected to anybody or anything in my day to day life.
+Eventually I came to ignore these feelings and perceptions because they weren’t connected to anybody or anything in my day-to-day life.
 They were unnecessary.
-But later, when I began to practice the fourth way and study various esoteric ideas, the theory of reincarnation resonated with me because of these childhood memories.
+But later, when I began to practice conscious evolution and study various esoteric ideas, the theory of reincarnation resonated with me because of my childhood memories.

 The theory of reincarnation solves a number of problems or issues, but it also adds a whole set of new problems.
 Much of the injustice in the world can be explained by different lives.
 For instance if we assume that we only have one life, it seems very unfair that certain lives are cut short by disease or accident.
 How can a person who dies in childhood or adolescence be expected to develop a connection to higher centers?
 But if we have many lives, then one may be short and another long, so that in the end there is a kind of balance or fairness.
 On the other hand, as Gurdjieff pointed out, if you know that you have many lives, it may encourage an attitude of procrastination and laziness; you may even give up on your present life and live in hope that the next will be better.

 If you tell him (a man) about repetition, it will only increase his sleep.
 Why should he make any efforts today when there is so much time and so many possibilities ahead—the whole of eternity? ~ George Gurdjieff

 This quote is a response to Ouspensky’s questions about recurrence.
 Recurrence is a sister idea.
 The main thing to understand about recurrence is that it complements rather than contradicts reincarnation.

 One of the most obvious implications of reincarnation is that it can only exist as a valid theory if there is a part of us that survives the death of the physical body.
 Otherwise every new life would be a clean slate.

 From the point of view of esotericism reincarnation or recurrence needs to exist because one life is not enough to create a permanent connection with higher centers.
 In other words one life is not enough time to create an astral body that can live independent of a physical body.